arp242/arp242.net/_posts/2019-05-26-copyright.markdown

 ---

-I have no problems with people or companies earning (potentially large amounts of) money from creative works.
-I do find the concept of passively collecting income merely from owning the rights more troubling.
+I have no problems with people or companies earning (potentially large amounts of) money from creative works, but I do find the concept of passively collecting income merely from owning the rights troubling.
 Unlike labour, this does not create value.
 For example, a carpenter creates value by making tables.
 A postman creates value by delivering something from A to B, a cleaner creates value by cleaning stuff.
 No value is created by extracting money from licensing rights.

 The questions here are "what is fair", and "what does it mean to 'own' something"?
 These are not easy questions, and I don't pretend to have